gowon-bot/gowon/README.md

   - `artisttoptracks`, shows your top tracks for an artist
   - `artisttopalbums`, shows your top albums for an artist
   - `lastscrobbled`, shows when you last scrobbled a song
+  - `searchartist`, search your top artists for a keyword
+  - `searchalbum`, search your top albums for a keyword
+  - `searchtrack`, search your top tracks for a keyword
 - List
   - `artistlist`, shows your top artists
   - `albumlist`, shows your top albums